box-products/handbook/appendix-04-titles-for-ops.md

 prev_url: "/appendix-03-titles-for-designers"
 ---

-We use the following criteria to assess the level and title of ops at SALT Insure.
+We use the following criteria to assess the level and title of ops at SALT.
 These criteria aren't exhaustive, and they aren't mere checklists.
 The criteria outline the shape of what work at a given level on the Ops team at SALT Products looks like.